bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/html-inspectors.md

 ## Your First Inspector

-Let's add a oft-requested feature to our site: automatic `target="_blank"` attributes on all outgoing links.
+Let's add an oft-requested feature to our site: automatic `target="_blank"` attributes on all outgoing links.
 It's easy with an HTML inspector.

 We'll create a new builder plugin and use the `inspect_html` method to access the Nokogiri document and update all the relevant links.